miltoncandelero/game-ui-assets-guide/README.md

 - All font files needed must be provided along with their variants.
 - The text style must be explained. e.g., font style, color values, gradient stops, stroke width, shadow opacity and angle, etc.
     - If a text style is too complex for the game engine to replicate, a bitmap font will be requested with instructions on how to build it.
+- Displaying text in a videogame is not as simple as one might think.
+Depending on your game engine, you will have limitations on what styles you can apply.
+If you need to perfectly match some style, you will need to either rasterize the full text as an asset or create a bitmap font.

 | Bitmap Font | SDF Font | Needs an asset |
 | :--: | :--: | :--: |
 | ![Gold font](./images/bitmap-font.png) | ![sdf font](./images/sdf-font.png) | ![very stylized text](./images/too-stylized.png) |
 | This style will probably need a bitmap font since recreating it in engine can be very challenging | This is how an SDF font looks like.
 It looks like a blurry text but the code will know how to convert it to sharp text | In this case, the text is too stylized to try to recreate with text.
 This will probably need to be exported as an image asset and localization will have a hard time finding a replacement for the play on shapes between the A and the V |

-- Displaying text in a videogame is not as simple as one might think.
-Depending on your game engine, you will have limitations on what styles you can apply.
-If you need to perfectly match some style, you will need to either rasterize the full text as an asset or create a bitmap font.
+- Rich text will be limited by the game engine used.

 | ![Animal Crossing](./images/animal-crossing.png) | ![Text Effects](./images/moving-text.gif) |
 | :---: | :---: |